inesalves44/philo/README.md

   Replace `timestamp_in_ms` with the current timestamp in milliseconds and `X` with the philosopher number.

 ## 3. The Project
+We can separate this projetc into three parts!

+### 1) Threating the input
+For the first part of this we needto make sure that the input is in it's correct format.

 ## 4. Execution